 Biology and life history

 Pest monitoring Pheromone traps, visual samples, or beating trays are good methods for detection.
-See OSU EM 9138: How to Monitor for Brown Marmorated Stink Bug in Specialty Crops.
 Place traps on orchard borders, rather than in orchard interiors, and monitor orchard border vegetation.
 Management thresholds based on trap captures or other sampling methods are not yet firmly established, but any trap captures warrant scouting of the orchard to detect potentially damaging populations.
 Presence of nymphs in the crop can be an indicator for potential damage.
 Stink bugs are very cryptic and can be difficult to detect in the crop.
 Slow movement when scouting can be important to detect nymphs without triggering a hiding or flight response.
 Scan the underside of leaf surfaces for egg masses and early nymphs.
-Standardize the amount of time spent visually searching for stink bugs (e.g., two minutes) to compare samples from different times of the season or locations.
+Standardize the amount of time spent visually searching for stink bugs (e.g., ten minutes) to compare samples from different times of the season or locations.
 Note that the highest pressure from this pest will be late in the season (Aug thru Oct), although damaging levels can sometimes build much sooner.
 The population level at the end of the previous season, winter survival, and weather during spring are all factors affecting current season population levels.
 As fall approaches, BMSB will move to buildings to overwinter in aggregations.
 Overwintering populations in barns or outbuildings may move right into the orchard in spring if it is nearby.

 Hand-collecting and killing of egg masses, nymphs, and adults can be an effective management strategy if there are very few trees, but this method is not practical on a commercial scale.
 Home orchardists may also find that exclusion netting is possible.
-Eliminating or excluding aggregations of adults in their overwintering sites, including farmhouses and out buildings, may be beneficial to reduce local populations for commercial growers and homeowners.
+Eliminating or excluding aggregations of adults in overwintering sites, including farmhouses and outbuildings, may be beneficial to reduce local populations for commercial growers and home orchardists.

 Management-chemical control: HOME USE